Danijel00/Danijel00/README.md

-- 👋 Hello there, my name is Danijel Kocić;
+- 👋 Hello there, my name is Danijel;
 - 👀 I’m interested in programming;
 - 📫 How to reach me?